RicardoEstep/hfs-better-thumbnails-mod/README.md

 This is a **"FORK"** of the original PLUGIN, and changes were made **with an AI Agent**.

+- AFTER SOME TESTING, IT HAS STILL BUGS.
+Actually, the "?get=thumb" petition make every "webp" static.
+I'm investigating this.

 Replace standard browser-based thumbnails with high-performance, server-side generated **animated** previews.
 Supports modern image formats (WebP) and live video frames.
 It repairs too the "cache-storage" using **SHA256**.